 The Membership Marketing Benchmarking Report from Marketing General Inc. reports which recruitment marketing channels have performed the best for associations (trade and professional).
 The report is built on survey responses from over 800 associations.
 In the survey, associations were asked to select “Which recruitment marketing channels get your organization the most new members?”

-Here are the three member acquisition tactics that worked best for both trade and individual associations.
+That being said, here are the three member acquisition tactics that worked best for both trade and individual associations in 2020.

 1. Word-of-Mouth Recommendations

 67% of associations report that word-of-mouth recommendations get their organization the most new members (Membership Marketing Benchmarking Report, 2020).